Maghnie/docs/aedifion.io/features.md

 ### Frontend

 The aedifion.io web frontend offers, among other features, search of data and meta data, different means of personalization, various flavors of plots, and export of data.
-A major revision with better user experience and more functionality is scheduled for mid/end 2019.

 _Learn more?
 Explore the_ [_frontend guide_](frontend-1.md) _or visit our frontend at_ [_www.aedifion.io_](https://www.aedifion.io)_._